Kitura/Swift-JWT/README.md

 * ES256 - ECDSA using using SHA-256 and a P-256 curve
 * ES384 - ECDSA using using SHA-384 and a P-384 curve
 * ES512 - ECDSA using using SHA-512 and a P-521 curve
+* PS256 - RSA-PSS using SHA-256
+* PS384 - RSA-PSS using SHA-384
+* PS512 - RSA-PSS using SHA-512
 * none - Don't sign or verify the JWT

-Note: ECDSA algorithms require a minimum Swift version of 4.1.
+Note: ECDSA and RSA-PSS algorithms require a minimum Swift version of 4.1.

 ### Validate claims